-southwest bean burger
+southwest bean burgers

 In a way, I wish veggie burgers weren’t called burgers at all.
 With a name like that, one might expect this plant-based patty in some way will approximate the more traditional beef burger.
-But for all of us who have tried any of the scores of veggie burgers on the market we know that even the ones that try to recreate a meat-like encounter are far from beefy.
+But for all of us who have tried any of the scores of vegetarian bean burgers on the market, we know that even the ones that try to recreate a meat-like encounter are far from beefy.
 And I’m okay with that.
 I like to think of veggie burgers as something unto itself.

 There are a whole slew of meat-free burgers, pre-made and ready to heat from the freezer.
 Some promising a Texas barbecue experience.
 Come on!
 Really?
-Obviously the crackpot who came up with that name has never been to the Austin Barbecue Belt
+Obviously the crackpot who came up with that name has never been to the Austin Barbecue Belt.

 - 1 cup dry kidney beans, sorted